laport14/Bar-Tender/README.md

-# Project Overview

 ## Project Name

 # Bar-Tender

 ## Project Description

 The project is going to be a cocktail based website that allows the user the ability to select drinks based on the liquor preference.
-Under each of the parent liqour categories there will be a drop down of available drink names to choose from.
+Under each of the parent liqour category there will be a drop down of available drink names to choose from.
 When selecting the drink name, the drink name will be displayed, there will be a text field to show how the drink is made and a picture to represent the respective drink.

 ## API and Data Sample